Bluebeam/backenddev/README.md

 * Producing a channel line up for the following scenarios:
  * A given user
  * A given user and their immediate friends
- * A given user and all their potential friends (i.e. if you are friends with Tim and Tim is friends with Eric then you would create a channel line up of the favorite shows between you, Tim and Eric)
+ * A given user and all their potential friends (i.e. if you are friends with Tim and Tim is friends with Eric then you would create a channel line up of the favorite shows between you, Tim and Eric--and it would be a Great Job!)

 You can get a visual of your API by visiting http://localhost/swagger/ui/index whenever you build.